jms5194/Digico-Reaper-Link/README.md

 <a href="https://www.github.com/jms5194/Digico-Reaper-Link/releases/latest">Download Here!</a>

-The application is available for MacOS (Arm and Intel) as well as Windows.
-The MacOS builds are signed and notarized.
+The application is available for macOS (Arm and Intel) as well as Windows.
+The macOS builds are signed and notarized.
 The Windows builds are not signed, and may be flagged by SmartScreen.
 Also, the Windows build may require you to build a firewall rule that allows the application through the firewall, at least my testing machine did.

 Here's what it does: